 As a platform that provides information on the Cuban cultural scene in all its manifestations, Tunturuntu has been on the internet since last June.
 At that time, mobile data gained strength among Cubans who, from public points with Wi-Fi and Nauta Hogar, looked out onto a digital ecosystem full of multiple possibilities to explore.
 “We started with Instagram as a fundamental tool to reach a certain audience.
 With daily Internet access, people were going to want to know where to go in Cuba, what was happening with Cuban culture and its news agenda.
 We have grown, we are now six in the team”, says Daniela Treto, in charge —from Barcelona— of the general communication coordination of the project, which she founded together with Isidro Matamoros and Lilliam Pérez, and which already has a large number of followers beyond Cuba.

-Tunturuntu pa 'tu casa was conceived as an unprecedented festival to raise awareness about the importance of staying home at a time when the expansion of the Covid-19 must be controlled, a call to responsibility, the caution and entertainment from isolation.
-It is sponsored by Fonoma, a top-up of mobile credits platform for Cuba, with which it carries out an association agreement and collaborates by facilitating the connectivity of those musicians who are in Cuba.
+Tunturuntu for your home It was conceived as an unprecedented festival to raise awareness about the importance of staying at home at a time when the expansion of Covid-19 must be controlled, a call for responsibility, precaution and entertainment from isolation.
+It is sponsored by Fonoma, a recharge platform for Cuba, with which it carries out an association agreement and collaborates by facilitating the connectivity of those musicians who are in Cuba.

 "The call came from our Instagram page and in less than 48 hours we already had more than 30 confirmed artists.
 We started on Wednesday, March 18, with the first concerts, and David Blanco opened, ”says Lilliam.